-The annual incentive (bonus) opportunity is in line with the first quartile of bonus opportunities offered by the companies included in the Comparative Group.
+The Corporation's annual incentive (bonus) opportunity is in line with the first quartile of bonus opportunities offered by the companies included in the Comparative Group.

-Long-Term Incentive Plan (Stock Options)
+Long-Term Incentive Plans

 Options to purchase common shares are a key component of the Corporation's executive compensation and serve to align executive compensation with the interests of the Corporation's shareholders.
-Options may be granted by the Board of Directors from time to time to executives and other key employees pursuant to the Corporation's stock option plan.
+Options may be granted by the Board of Directors, from time to time, to executives and other key employees pursuant to the 2007 Plan.

-Option-grant guidelines are established pursuant to the Compensation Committee's periodic review of the compensation policy, taking into account the competitiveness of total compensation and compensation practices within the Comparative Group, market trends as well as the Corporation's pay-for-performance philosophy.
+Option-grant guidelines are established pursuant to the Compensation Committee's periodic review of the compensation policy, taking into account the competitiveness of total compensation and compensation practices within the Comparative

+Group, market trends as well as the Corporation's pay-for-performance philosophy.
 Option grants are expressed as a percentage of a participant's salary, which is determined based on the participant's position and responsibility levels, without taking into account the number of stock options already held by such participant.
-See "Executive Compensation Policy" above for a discussion of the role of executive officers in setting and administering the Corporation's 2007 Stock Option Plan.
+See "Executive Compensation Policy" above for a discussion of the role of executive officers in setting and administering the 2007 Plan.